Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Introduction

 Previous works attempting to quantify the contribution of mergers to stellar mass growth have generally focussed on stars that previously existed in a companion galaxy but that have been accreted during coalescence.
 I.e. mergers are generally considered to be the source of \textit{ex-situ} mass.
 However, this assessment overlooks the fact that star formation occurs as a direct result of the galaxy-galaxy interaction.
-It is very well documented that galaxy-galaxy interactions lead to enhanced levels of star formation, a process that occurs in both the pre-coalescence (pair) phase (Ellison et al. 2008; Patton et al. 2013; Scott \& Kaviraj 2014) as well as in post-mergers (Ellison et al. 2013; Bickley et al. 2022; Vasquez-Bustos et al. 2025).
+It is very well documented that galaxy-galaxy interactions lead to enhanced levels of star formation, a process that occurs in both the pre-coalescence (pair) phase \citep{Ellison2008, Patton2013, Scott2014} as well as in post-mergers \citep{Ellison2013, Bickley2022, Vasquez-Bustos2025}.
 These stars count neither as \textit{in-situ} (a term which is usually considered to measure secular star formation) nor \textit{ex-situ} (accreted from an external source) and are truly `new' stellar mass spawned by the merger.
 In the work presented here we aim to quantify this `new' stellar mass, sometimes referred to as the `burst mass fraction', that results from interaction-induced enhancements in the star formation rate.